Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 This is not true.
 The ruling was against tests which are not applicable to job performance.
 You're suggesting otherwise, with your "applicant skills testing" description.

+The evidence, however, shows that employees who have not completed high school or taken the tests have continued to perform satisfactorily, and make progress in departments for which the high school and test criteria are now used...

+The facts of this case demonstrate the inadequacy of broad and general testing devices, as well as the infirmity of using diplomas or degrees as fixed measures of capability.
+History is filled with examples of men and women who rendered highly effective performance without the conventional badges of accomplishment in terms of certificates, diplomas, or degrees.
+Diplomas and tests are useful servants, but Congress has mandated the common sense proposition that they are not to become masters of reality.

-Control over employees (Score:3)
+Control over employees (Score:5, Interesting)

 People with degrees start life later, and often times with a lot of debt.
 They are organized in the most traditional sense, and will probably be buying a home a few years after graduation.
 This debt load makes mobility hard, and the chances that the person is living paycheck-to-paycheck are a lot higher.
 However, unlike someone with less earning power living paycheck-to-paycheck, the person with the degree will have a higher chance of having more to lose.
 You want the employee that needs you, not the one that will just wander off and say fuck-all when they're pissed at you the employer; they don't have anything, much less anything to lose, so why put up with you?
 The college grad has a credit score, mortgage, car, and family to protect.